 What Causes Celiac Disease Later in Life?

 The exact reasons why a person develops an autoimmune disorder such as celiac disease later in life are still unknown.
-Although scientists have identified specific genetic markers associated with the development of the disease, having these genetic markers does not mean it is inevitable for someone to develop an autoimmune disease like celiac disease.
+Although scientists have identified specific genetic markers associated with the development of the disease, having these genetic markers does not mean it is inevitable that someone will develop celiac disease.
+Celiac disease can only occur in people whose DNA contains certain genetic features, but not everyone with these features develops the condition.

-Environmental factors seem to play a role in triggering the immune system response to gluten.
-These factors cause an individual's immune system to react negatively to gluten, leading to the development of celiac disease.
+Environmental factors may play a role in triggering the immune system response to gluten.
+These factors may contribute to an individual's immune system to react negatively to gluten, leading to the development of celiac disease.

-In older individuals, the symptoms of celiac disease may be different compared to younger people.
+In older individuals, symptoms of celiac disease can vary widely and may be less noticeable than in younger people.
 Gastrointestinal symptoms are often less prominent in elderly patients with celiac disease.
 When abdominal symptoms do occur in older patients with celiac disease, they are usually vague and nonspecific.
-These symptoms may include bloating, increased flatulence, and abdominal discomfort.
+When digestive symptoms do occur, they may include:

 Instead, micronutrient deficiencies, such as iron-deficiency anemia, are commonly observed.
 Up to 80% of elderly patients with celiac disease may have iron-deficiency anemia.
 Furthermore, calcium and vitamin D deficiencies are frequently found in individuals with celiac disease.
 This can lead to metabolic bone disease and an increased risk of fractures, especially as falls become more common in older age.